The-going/evlproject/content/pipeline/porting/arch.md

-  state with such expectation, since according to the [interrupt exit rules]({{%relref "pipeline/porting/arch.md#arch-irq-exit" %}}) we discussed earlier, such state has to be originally enabled (i.e. the root stall bit is clear) for the epilogue code to run in the first place.
+  state with such expectation, since according to the [interrupt exit rules]({{%relref "pipeline/porting/arch.md#arch-irq-exit" %}}) we discussed earlier, such state has to be originally enabled (i.e. the in-band stall bit is clear) for the epilogue code to run in the first place.

 - conversely, we must keep the hard interrupt state consistent upon return from the epilogue code with the one received on